 What Happens to Precipitation Samples Once They Leave the Field?

-Every Tuesday morning at 9:00 a.m., operators at approximately 250 sites across the U.S. carefully collect precipitation from rain collectors and data from gages and ship samples to the National Atmospheric Deposition Program at the University of Illinois for testing.
+Every Tuesday morning at 9:00 a.m., operators at approximately 250 sites across the U.S. carefully collect precipitation from rain collectors and data from gages and ship samples to the National Atmospheric Deposition Program at the Wisconsin State Laboratory of Hygiene for testing.
 These weekly samples enable scientists to track the types of pollutants that are distributed from the atmosphere to the earth in rain and snow (wet deposition).